AmaliaKalio/Nephthis-BP-VBO---Internal-MAPI-v2/README.md

   * Required - High Importance?
 * HTML - Flag
   * Optional - Send message as HTML.
 Defaults to False
+* Voting Options - Text
+  * Optional - A CSV of voting options to add to a messag
+* Sensitivity - Number
+  * Optional - A numeric value between 0 and 3 with increasing severity.
+Defaults to 0.
+* Importance - Number
+  * Optional - A numeric value between 0 and 3 with increasing importance.
+Defaults to 0.
+* HTML - Flag
+  * Reply Recipients - Optional - Sets the 'Reply To' field in outlook, so users respond to another account.
+Defaults to blank, where users respond to the same account the message is being sent from.
+Expects a semicolon-delimited list of recipients.

 ## Forward Mail
 Uses code to automate Outlook for the purpose of forewarding mail.